ray-project/ray/doc/source/train/user-guides/results.rst

 The return value of your :meth:`Trainer.fit() <ray.train.trainer.BaseTrainer.fit>` call is a :class:`~ray.air.result.Result` object.

-The :class:`~ray.air.result.Result` object contains, among others:
+The :class:`~ray.air.result.Result` object contains, among other information:

 - The last reported metrics (e.g. the loss)
 - The last reported checkpoint (to load the model)